Evangelical Church of the Augsburg Confession in Slovenia

 The Lutheran Church named after Primož Trubar in Ljubljana, capital of Slovenia.

+The Evangelical Church of the Augsburg Confession in Slovenia (Evangeličanska cerkev augsburške veroizpovedi v Sloveniji) is a Lutheran denomination in Slovenia.
+It is led by Bishop Aleksander Erniša.
+It is a member of the Lutheran World Federation, which it joined in 1952.
+It is also a member of the Conference of European Churches and the Community of Protestant Churches in Europe.

 Origins and Early Reformation

 The Evangelical Church in Carniola was founded in the 16th century, when reformer Primož Trubar first translated Martin Luther's catechism and parts of the New Testament into Slovene.
 Soon after, Jurij Dalmatin completed a full translation of the Bible, which became the central text for Slovenian Protestant churches of the time.
 Luther's teachings spread rapidly among Slovene-speaking believers.

 In Prekmurje, the Reformation was led by noble landowners, including the magnate families Szechy and Nádasdy.
 A key figure was the Styrian nobleman Karl von Herberstorff, who later became the first inspector of the Evangelical Church in the region now known as Prekmurje.

 Counter-Reformation and Survival

 During the Counter-Reformation, the Habsburg monarchy and the Roman Catholic Church suppressed Protestantism throughout Slovenia.
-Only in Hungary, which included Slovene-speaking areas such as the Slovene March (Prekmurje and Porabje), did the Slovenian Evangelical Church survive—in two parishes: Surd, Hungary and Čobin.
+Only in Hungary, which included Slovene-speaking areas such as the Slovene March (Prekmurje and Porabje), did the Slovenian Evangelical Church survive—in two parishes: Šurd and Čobin.

 In Prekmurje, many magnates converted to Catholicism under pressure, and their subjects followed.
-However, several lower and middle-ranking noble families—such as the Berkeji of Sebeborci, the Panker of Kuštanovci, and the Kerčmar of Kukeč—continued to support Protestantism.
+However, several lower and middle-ranking noble families—such as the Berke of Sebeborci, the Panker of Kuštanovci, and the Kerčmar of Kukeč—continued to support Protestantism.
 These families resisted the seizure of Protestant churches until 1733, when local authorities requested German military intervention.